emily-longman/Nucella_can_Pop_Genomics/README.md

 ## File Structure

 The files in this project are organized in the following structure.
 All files for arrays and metadata are in "guide_files".
 All subsequent directories will be generated therein.
+Raw pool-seq data for the population genomic analyses can be found under the SRA BioProject accession number PRJNA1276871.
  - data/
      - raw/
      - processed/